himoneesh19/genai-artisan-marketplace/README.md

 - SQLite database for data persistence
 - Integration with Google Cloud Vertex AI for generative AI capabilities
 - Responsive UI built with Bootstrap
+- Content approval workflow: Generated content is saved as 'pending', previewed, edited if needed, and approved before publishing

 ## Setup Instructions